-(ii) Angelo Bergonzi explaining optical processes to Sir Donald Hall (cr) and Sir Peter Harding (r).
+Angelo Bergonzi explaining optical processes to Sir Donald Hall (cr) and Sir Peter Harding (r).

-BLUE HAWK GOES TO CHINA: Beijing Expo '95
+BLUE HAWK GOES TO CHINA: Beijing Expo '95 interest was shown in both

 Electronic and Naval Equipment Expo '95, sponsored by the General Staff of the People's Liberation Army of China, was held in Beijing from the 18-20 January 1995.